tom-bleher/epicChargeSharing/README.md

 ## Acknowledgements

-The simulation utilizes the analytical model for pad sharing as presented in arXiv:2007.09528
+The simulation utilizes the analytical model for signal pad sharing as presented in arXiv:2007.09528, M. Tornago et al

 ## TODO: